 - The department of state police or the relevant county sheriff has determined through a federal NICS check that the applicant is not prohibited under federal law from possessing or transporting a firearm; and

-- If the applicant is not a US citizen, the department of state police has verified through United States Immigration and Customs Enforcement databases that the applicant is not an “illegal alien” or “nonimmigrant alien.”14
+- If the applicant is not a US citizen, the department of state police has verified through United States Immigration and Customs Enforcement databases that the applicant is not undocumented or a “nonimmigrant alien.”14

 Firearm Safety Training

 Michigan requires that any applicant for a concealed handgun license, prior to issuance of the license, complete a handgun safety training course certified by the state of Michigan or a national or state firearms training organization.15 Effective December 1, 2015, an applicant will be considered to have satisfied this requirement if he or she has passed an approved handgun safety training course within 5 years preceding the date of his or her application and all the other required conditions are met.16

 The safety training course must include at least eight hours of instruction, including five hours of instruction in:

 - The safe storage, use, and handling of a handgun including, but not limited to, safe storage, use, and handling to protect child safety;

 - Ammunition knowledge, and the fundamentals of handgun shooting;